-The SEO Content Template will help you create SEO optimized content based on the provided keyword.
+The SEO Content Template will help you create SEO-optimized content based on the provided keyword.

 The tool will scan through the various content that pops up on the top 10 pages of Google’s SERP, and then generate recommendations so you can beat them with your variation of the content.

 We are looking for a content template for the search term: “best wireless router”.
-As you can see, the tool is generating its recommendations by analyzing the top 10 websites/content that has ranked for the keyword.
+As you can see, the tool is generating its recommendations by analyzing the top 10 websites/content that have ranked for the keyword.